wuhancrisis/wuhancrisis.github.io/about_en.md

 Started from Feb 3rd, Weibo (doubtabli the largest sns in China) opened up [Virus Patient SOS](https://huati.weibo.com/6882551) hashtag (yes, that needs platform authentication first), thousands of SOS messages flocked in from individuals trapped in Wuhan and other Hubei cities.

-This website uses crawler to collect and archieve those messages from the Weibo platform and developed this website.
+This website uses crawler to collect and archive those messages from the Weibo platform and developed this website.

-## Sitemap
+## Site

 There is only a index page and this about page.
 The index page is infinite scrollable, with google translate widget.

 Messages are shown chronically, with small batch randomization, for presenting more of them.
+Select date on top left.

-Click the title to the original post on Weibo, if exsits.
+Click the title to the original post on Weibo, if exists.

 ## Misson